top of page

 • Instrumental ADL’s: The “spicier” ADL’s such as money management, caring for others, transportation, and shopping.

-• Health Management: This includes both physical and mental health management.
+• Health Management: includes medication routines, physical and mental health-promoting activities, and routines to support sensory needs

 • Play